AIAScience/mflux-ai-tutorials/model-serving/content.md

 ### Train and save a model

 We train and save a decision tree classifier on the [Iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) data set.
-The model wil be stored in MFlux.ai
+The model wil be stored in MFlux.ai.
 Create a file train_model.py and paste the following code:

 ```python